raganwald/raganwald.github.com/_posts/2018-09-12-auto-vivifying-hash.md

 const h['a']['b']['c'] = 1;
 ```

-And having the interpreter execute it as if we had written:
+And having the interpreter execute the code as if we had written:

 ```javascript
 const h = { a: { b: { c: 1 } } };